KnollYehuda/Google-Landmarks/README.md

 To open the project, you need to run "Google-Landmarks.ipynb" file in Jupyter Notebook environment.

-Search words : Image recognition, Machine learning layers, KNN
+Search words : Image recognition, Machine learning neural network layers, KNN